-Since more than 6 million Americans have lost their jobs due to the coronavirus crisis, talent acquisition leaders are seeing higher participation rates in their virtual career fairs — just one sign of a successful event.
+Since more than 6 million Americans have lost their jobs due to the coronavirus crisis, talent acquisition leaders are seeing higher participation rates in their virtual hiring events — just one sign of a successful career fair.
 As TA leaders continue their virtual recruiting efforts into the foreseeable future, measuring the success of virtual hiring events and their impact on future hires will become even more important.

 Response and participation rates

 You wouldn’t want to throw a party and have no one show up - the same goes for recruiting events!
-Starting off with personalized messages and a targeted list of job seekers can help you get higher response rates than sending out invitations blindly and hoping for the best.
-To get a sense of the percentage of candidates who will attend your hiring event, there are a number of data points you can track, starting with opens and click-through rates on email invitations.
+Starting off with personalized messages and a targeted list of job seekers from each job posting can help you get higher response rates than sending out invitations blindly and hoping for the best.
+To get a sense of the percentage of candidates who will attend your hiring event, there are a number of data points and key recruiting metrics you can track, starting with opens and click-through rates on email invitations.

 It’s also key to measure attendance at virtual career fairs, for every event.
-Look at the rate of participation against the number of invitations you sent as well as pre-registrations (if you provided that option).
-Under normal circumstances, virtual career fairs have an average of 50% participation so anything around that range is a signal of success.
+Look at the rate of participation against the number of invitations and pre-registrations you sent for the most timely recruiting metrics (if you provided that option).
+In a normal recruitment process, virtual career fairs have an average of 50% participation so anything around that range is a signal of success.
 Right now, with the recent surge in unemployment, those figures are even higher and we expect those higher rates to continue until the pandemic is behind us.